dlwsdqdws/My_GO_Cookbook/README.md

 ## Acknowledgements

-The main framework and content of this cookbook come from the ByteDance.
-Special thanks to Kechun Wang, Zheng Zhao, Lei Zhang, Xuewu Jiang, Xuran Yin, Haoxiang Ma, Yang Yang, Sibin Luo.
+The main framework and content of this cookbook come from the ByteDance and XituJuejin.
+Special thanks to Kechun Wang, Zheng Zhao, Lei Zhang, Xuewu Jiang, Xuran Yin, Haoxiang Ma, Yang Yang, Sibin Luo, Xingxing Wang.